googlearchive/core-asset/README.md

 ## Status

-core-ass is experimental and speculative.
+core-asset is experimental and speculative.
 It may be removed in favor of another approach like core-request.
 Use at your own risk.